 Dealing with insurance companies can be extremely frustrating.
 Remember, the insurance company has only one goal– to close your case by paying you as little as possible (or nothing at all.)
 They don’t always have your interests at heart.
 The insurance company already has an experienced lawyer; you should, too.
 Insurance company lawyers have years of knowledge and experience, investigators, and almost limitless resources.
 Who do you have?

 Get the Care and Help You Deserve — Get the Brown & Crouppen Advantage

 Unfortunately, dog bite injuries happen on properties throughout Missouri and Southern Illinois due to pet owner negligence.
 For more than 40 years, the law firm of Brown & Crouppen has been helping the victims of dog bite accidents get the justice they deserve.
 Your legal team will work hard to take care of you and to make this process easier.
 If you or a loved one has suffered a recent dog bite injury, we may be able to help.

-It All Starts with a Free Case Evaluation from the Personal Injury Attorneys at Brown & Crouppen
+Get a Free Case Evaluation from A Dog Bite Attorney at Brown & Crouppen Law Firm